Queues

 Executing jobs

 As mentioned above, you can queue jobs, but the jobs won't run unless a worker picks up your jobs and runs them.
-This can be done in two ways:
+This can be done in four ways:

 Endpoint